One of the funny things about financial independence is hearing the objections made against it. Most are pitifully thin.

 No matter how many mistakes you make or how slow you progress, you are still way ahead of everyone who isn’t trying.
 Tony Robbins

 Most people spend time and energy complaining and waiting for their elders and betters to come and rescue them.
 Sadly, it doesn’t work like that.
-Life is not a cowboy film and the cavalry are not coming.
+The cavalry are not coming to save us.